taryarlinl66-sys/ICT111-WatchMate-MVP/README.md

 | Htut Arkar Saing | UX/UI Lead + Documentation Lead | Design the user interface and maintain project documentation |

 ## Initial Problem Area
-Many travelers experience difficulties planning their trips because travel information is spread across different websites and applications.
-It is often difficult to compare destinations, activities, transportation, and costs efficiently.
+Many movie viewers experience difficulty finding movies that match their interests and preferences.
+The increasing number of movies available on streaming platforms often causes users to spend excessive time searching for content.
+Existing recommendation systems may not always provide personalized suggestions that align with users' specific tastes and viewing habits.

 ## Target Users
-The target users are local and international tourists, especially students, young travelers, and families who need an easier way to plan and organize their trips.
+The primary target users are university students, young adults, and movie enthusiasts who regularly watch movies through online streaming platforms.
+These users are interested in discovering new movies quickly and receiving recommendations based on their personal preferences and favorite genres.

 ## Initial IT Venture Direction
-Our project aims to develop a smart tourism platform that helps users discover destinations, create travel plans, and receive personalized recommendations in one digital platform.
+The team plans to develop a web-based movie recommendation platform called MovieMatch.
+The system will allow users to search for movies, select favorite genres, save watchlists, rate movies, and receive personalized recommendations.
+The platform aims to improve movie discovery and reduce the time users spend searching for suitable content.

 ## Technology Possibility
 - Web application
-- Mobile application
 - AI-assisted recommendation feature
 - Cloud-based system
+- SaaS platform
-- Marketplace or digital platform
+- Digital recommendation platform

 ## Repository Structure
 - docs: team profile, idea logs, and weekly project documentation